alejvpro/alejandroveloz/pages/music/index.md

 ### Essential albums

-Surf, Gaida, Pieces of a Man, Telefone, Gaida, Care For Me, + more
+Surf, Gaida, Pieces of a Man, Telefone, Gaida, Care For Me, + more to come

 ### All the albums I've rated on alej.hiphop